Open Water Swims 2022

 Updated monthly, more or less.

-Hello and welcome to my catalog of 396 open-water swims in the US and then some.
+Hello and welcome to my catalog of 387 open-water swims in the US and then some.
 There are multiple regional schedules, with some overlap.
 Each schedule gives the basics to help you find swims to your liking: what, where, when, plus links to details.
 The criteria for listing are simple and liberal.
 A swim must be an annual event, open to a general adult audience, and held in the US or close-by.
 Its distance should be at least a mile or so, and a link to the swim's details must be available.
-Swims in the Philadelphia (PA) region, my splashing grounds, get some extra attention.
+Swims along the New Jersey Shore, my splashing grounds, get some extra attention.
 Here are the schedules: